Concerns and controversies at the 2024 Summer Olympics: Disqualification of Vinesh Phogat

 On 7 August, Indian wrestler Vinesh Phogat was disqualified before her gold medal bout in the women's 50kg freestyle event against Sarah Ann Hildebrandt of the United States, after being found 100 grams overweight in the second weigh-in.
-Phogat had on the previous day beaten reigning Olympic champion Yui Susaki - handing the Japanese her first ever international defeat - in the Round of 16, Oksana Livach of Ukraine in the Quarterfinals, and Yusneylys Guzman Lopez of Cuba in the Semifinals, having weighed-in at 49.9kg in the morning of 6 August.
-By the evening, however, her weight had increased to 52.7kg.
+Phogat had on the previous day beaten reigning Olympic champion Yui Susaki - handing the Japanese her first ever international defeat - in the Round of 16, Oksana Livach of Ukraine in the Quarterfinals, and Yusneylys Guzman Lopez of Cuba in the Semifinals, having weighed-in at 49.9 kg in the morning of 6 August.
+By the evening, however, her weight had increased to 52.7 kg.
 Phogat and her team tried drastic measures throughout the night to make weight, including foregoing sleep, spending hours on the treadmill and the sauna, not consuming any food or fluids, and even shortening her clothes and her hair.
 On 8 August, in a post on X, Phogat announced her retirement from wrestling.
 The disqualification meant that Guzman Lopez proceeded to the final, while Susaki and Livach contested the bronze medal match.

 The Indian Olympic Association (IOA) filed an appeal against the disqualification at the Court of Arbitration for Sport (CAS), also contending that she be given a joint silver medal as she had complied with weight regulations during the bouts of 6 August.
 On 13 August, the Ad-hoc division of the CAS dismissed the appeal, with its detailed order of 19 August putting the onus on the athlete to meet weight requirements.
 The ruling, however, called the weight regulations "draconian" and found "no wrongdoing" on Phogat's part.
 Phogat also received support from Japanese wrestler Rei Higuchi, who had been disqualified at the 2020 Tokyo Olympics for being overweight but won gold at Paris 2024, and American wrestler Jordan Burroughs.

 The case evoked strong responses in India, including suggestions of sabotage, with opposition politicians like Randeep Singh Surjewala, Supriya Sule and Bhagwant Singh Mann questioning the Sports Ministry, the IOA and Phogat's support team.
 The opposition Congress linked the incident to Phogat's participation in the 2023 wrestlers' protests against the incumbent Bharatiya Janata Party's erstwhile MP and Wrestling Federation of India (WFI) chief Brij Bhushan Sharan Singh.
-Phogat's natural weight category was the 53kg, but she had to reduce her weight to compete in the 50kg because another wrestler, Antim Panghal, had earned the sole available quota during the period of the protests.
+Phogat's natural weight category was the 53 kg, but she had to reduce her weight to compete in the 50 kg because another wrestler, Antim Panghal, had earned the sole available quota during the period of the protests.
 On 8 August, Phogat's lawyer alleged in the Delhi High Court that the WFI and its president Sanjay Singh were at the Olympics village making proxy decisions on her fate, despite its executive committee being suspended in December 2023 by the Sports Ministry.
 On social media, the saga was also compared to the disqualification and eventual reinstatement of Kenyan runner Faith Kipyegon for obstructing Ethiopian opponent Gudaf Tsegay in the women's 5000 metres.